 Water is fascinating for young children and a great source of fun and exercise – but is also a major danger under-fives are left to play in, or near, it unsupervised.

 - Drowning is one of the main causes of accidental death in babies and young children

 - Babies and toddlers drown silently and can do so in just a depth of 3cms of water.
 Even rainwater collecting in a bucket can be a potential drowning hazard for a child.

 - More babies and young children drown at home, in the bath, in garden ponds and paddling pools than anywhere else

 - Adult supervision is the key to ensuring your child is safe when around water.

-Babies and young children in this age category will most likely love playing with water.
-It’s perfectly safe for them to do this – but only with your supervision at all times.
+Little ones often love playing with water and it’s perfectly safe for them to do this – but only with your supervision at all times.
 Allowing them to play in water will assist with their development and learning about the world they live in.

 Once you have finished with the bathwater, pull the plug straightaway.